tytydraco/yessleep/out/I_call_him_Bob_and_I_think_he_can_see_us.md

+I only call him Bob because giving him a name feels safer.
+But nothing about him is safe.
+He sees everything.
 I don’t know what he is.
 A presence, maybe.
 A watcher.
-I call him Bob.
+But he’s real.
+I’ve seen what happens when he looks at people too long.

 It started as a joke.
 “Bob can see us,” I used to say when someone did something shady.
 But I wasn’t really joking.
 Not deep down.
 Because after a while, I started seeing things - moments that didn’t involve me but felt… shown to me.
 I don’t know how to explain it.
 It’s like Bob *wanted* me to know.